Contact 4d Chern-Simons theory: Generalities: Contact 4d CS theory as a dual action

 We end this section by summarizing our findings related to the field theory duality properties of the addressed 4d theories in the following diagram:

 The boxed action functionals in the diagram, are dual to each other and are classically equivalent.
 After implementing steps I and II, we do not recover the original theory \eqref{4d CS}, but obtain instead a variant thereof defined on $\mathbb{R}\times \text{M}$ plus a boundary term, hence the red arrow on the left.
-We keep all boundary terms until we conclude, that the BC imposed upon the set of fields $(\mathbb{A}, \Phi)$ and any new supplementary condition to be imposed upon the 1-form $\kappa$, are simultaneously satisfied and consistent with the BC of the original CY 4d CS theory.
+We keep all boundary terms until we conclude, that the $(\mathbb{A}, \Phi)$ boundary eom solutions and any eventual new supplementary condition to be imposed upon the 1-form $\kappa$, are simultaneously satisfied and consistent with the original CY 4d CS theory boundary eom solutions.